-Alternative to the above, cheaper, easier-to-use test blocks can be procured, which are quite dependable to check for common chemical parameters, including ammonia, chlorine, nitrites and phosphates.
+Alternative to the above, cheaper, easier-to-use test blocks can be procured, which are quite dependable to check for common chemical parameters, including ammonia, chlorine, nitrates, and phosphates.
 For the same purpose, test strips are also available, that help test water for hardness, metal and mineral presence, as well as other chemical contaminants.

-Apart from these, today you can access several hand-held devices such as pH meters that allow you to understand the acid and base levels of you water, and turbidity meters that help you understand the cloudiness of your water that may not be fully visible to naked eye.
+Apart from these, today you can access several hand-held devices such as pH meters that allow you to understand the acid and base levels of your water, and turbidity meters that help you understand the cloudiness of your water that may not be fully visible to naked eye.

 To test the TDS (Total Dissolved Substances) in your water, pocket TDS meters are available, and similarly, chlorination tests are available to check if the chlorination levels in your water are at acceptable standards.

-While many of these are available at a very low cost, it is important to ensure that you purchase and use high quality testers, so that there is no compromise in the quality of assessment that is done.
+While many of these are available at a very low cost, it is important to ensure that you purchase and use high-quality testers, so that there is no compromise in the quality of assessment that is done.